Bali Nine: Reaction in Australia

-An academic at Swinburne University in Melbourne expressed in a lecture following the executions of Chan and Sukumaran that he had planned to ask Indonesian international students to leave his class.
-He has since apologized for his statements.
+Julian Oldmeadow, an academic at Swinburne University in Melbourne expressed in a lecture following the executions of Chan and Sukumaran that he had planned to ask Indonesian international students to leave his class.
+He has since apologised for his statements.

 A poll was conducted by Roy Morgan Research from 27 February to 1 March 2015.
 The poll revealed that 53 per cent of Australians opposed the execution of Andrew Chan and Myuran Sukumaran while 47% supported it.
 Muhammad Prasetyo, Indonesia's attorney general, was reported as saying that there was strong support in Australia for the death penalty.